Bay Chamber Music School Faculty

 Jeff began his musical studies at age 13 in Mexico City.
 Throughout his career he has collaborated with a wide number of musicians and has been part of many musical ensembles covering a variety of styles from Classical to Jazz, Latin and Rock.
 Jeff’s teaching is particularly focused on ensemble performance, giving students the opportunity to be part of various musical settings including the Bay Chamber Guitar Ensemble.
 He has taught guitar students of all ages and abilities helping them learn and expand musically through a systematic method covering a broad stylistic range.
 Currently Jeff teaches classical guitar at the University of Maine in Augusta.
 Jeff received his BM in 2002 from the CIEM (Center for Investigation and Musical Studies in Mexico City), and holds degrees in Music Education, Music Theory & Guitar Music Performance by the ABRSM (Associated Board of Royal Schools of Music).

-Pianist Patricia Stowell maintains an active schedule as a chamber musician and competition adjudicator.
+Pianist Patricia Stowell is an active performer and chamber musician who holds the role of Chair of the Chamber Music Society at the Collins Center for the Arts.
 Regionally she has performed with the Bangor Symphony Orchestra, in Husson University’s Kenduskeag Series, The VanderKay and All Souls Steinway Series.
 She loves teaching at Bay Chamber and also enjoys giving master classes, including working with teachers and students together.
-Patricia also brings expertise in chamber music as the director of the Kneisel Hall Maine Young Musicians Program in Blue Hill, one of the oldest chamber music festivals in the U.S., where she has been director for fifteen years.
-Patricia’s European performances include concerts in Bulgaria, Austria, Poland and Germany, in addition to lecturing in Moscow on composer Alexander Scriabin and the Russian Symbolist Movement.
-This was her dissertation topic while obtaining her doctorate at Northwestern University.
+Patricia brings expertise in chamber music as the director of the Kneisel Hall Maine Young Musicians Program in Blue Hill where she has been director since the year 2000.
+Patricia’s European performances include concerts in Bulgaria, Austria, Poland and Germany, in addition to lecturing in Moscow on composer Alexander Scriabin and the Russian Symbolist Movement, which was her dissertation topic for her doctorate at Northwestern University.

-Jeff Weinberger, Private Instructor in Guitar and Ukulele + Ukulele Group Class Instructor
+Jeff Weinberger, BM – Private Instructor in Guitar and Ukulele; Ukulele Group Class Instructor

-Colin Wheatley is the orchestra director at East Lyme Middle School in Connecticut where he teaches lessons and directs five orchestras.
-A native of Bellingham Washington, Colin earned his B.M. at the Oberlin Conservatory studying with Peter Slowik, his M.M. from the Indiana University Jacobs School of Music under the tutelage of Atar Arad, and his Masters in Music Teaching from the Oberlin Conservatory.
-An avid chamber musician, Colin has performed for members of the Emerson, Pacifica, Cleveland, Concord, and Takács quartets, and was selected to perform in a master class for Yo-Yo Ma.
-Colin has taught violin and viola for over ten years and is a certified Suzuki instructor.
-He has taught at the Oberlin Community Music School, alongside Mimi Zweig at the Indiana University String Academy, privately, and at Fairview Elementary School in Bloomington, IN as part of a grant-funded project studying the benefits of music education for disadvantaged children.
-When not performing and teaching, Colin enjoys spending time outdoors, running marathons, cooking, and traveling.
+Colin has been teaching violin and viola to students of all ages for 15 years and is thrilled to be teaching in Maine.
+He is currently the Orchestra Director for the Waterville Public Schools.
+Colin previously taught at East Lyme Middle School in Connecticut and the Rhode Island Philharmonic School.
+A native of Bellingham Washington, Colin earned his BM in Viola Performance at Oberlin Conservatory studying with Peter Slowik, his MM in Viola Performance from the Indiana University Jacobs School of Music where he was a student of Atar Arad, and his graduate degree in teaching from Oberlin Conservatory.
+An avid chamber musician, Colin plays with Halcyon String Quartet and has performed for members of the Emerson, Pacifica, Cleveland, Concord, and Takas quartets and for Yo Yo Ma.
+He has collaborated with Stevie Wonder, Robert Spano, Menahem Pressler, and Jeremy Denk.
+Colin’s teaching is influenced by his work with Mimi Zweig at the Indiana University String Academy, Suzuki Teacher training, and the many musical and pedagogical mentors that have shaped his approach to sharing music with young people.
+When not performing and teaching, Colin enjoys spending time outdoors, running marathons, beekeeping, cooking, and traveling.

 Mike Whitehead has been an active teacher and performer in the Maine music scene for many years.
 Mike studied trumpet at Berklee College of Music with Raymond Katwica, Lou Mucci and Wes Hensel.
 He loves to perform many styles of music from classical to jazz, folk to electronic, rock to world music.
 In his teaching Mike focuses on technique, musicality, performing in an ensemble and how to develop your own unique musical voice.